Umm al-Qura Mosque: History

+Architecture

 The mosque is built of white limestone with blue mosaic decorations.
-Many architectural features of the mosque and the surrounding complex allude to Saddam Hussein or to the Gulf War of 1990–91.
+Many architectural features of the mosque and the surrounding complex allude to Saddam Hussein or to the Gulf War (1990–1991).

 Western observers have described the mosque's eight minarets as resembling weapons, but the Iraqi government rejects that interpretation.
 The mosque has four minarets surrounding the dome, and four more at the outer corners of the complex.
 The inner minarets are said to resemble Kalashnikov rifle barrels, while those on the perimeter are described as looking like Scud ballistic missiles.